jflex-de/jflex-web/pages/index.md

 ## What platforms does JFlex support?

-JFlex generates the scanner on platform that supports JDK 6 or above.
+JFlex generates the scanner on platforms that supports JDK 6 or above.

 The generated scanner runs with JRE 5 or above.